 Adversarial examples for neural networks are used for adversarial training, measuring robustness, and creating counterfactuals that explain in a non-technical fashion the classifications that arise from neural networks.
 The literature focuses most often on generating adversarial examples quickly rather than on their quality.
 This is appropriate when adversarial examples are presented to neural networks programmatically.
 However, recent legislation requires that companies explain decisions made by automated decision-making processes, such as classifications from neural networks, to those affected by the decisions.
 Adversarial examples in this context, which are often called counterfactuals, must be interpretable by humans.
-We develop a genetic algorithm to provide such counterfactuals for the MNIST data set, which affords us comparison with other methods, such as gradient descent, but we find that they provide adversarial examples that are more visually similar to the original input.
+We develop a genetic algorithm to provide such counterfactuals for the MNIST data set, which affords us comparison with other methods developed for this popular data set.
+Genetic algorithms are slower than other methods, such as gradient descent, but we find that they provide adversarial examples that are more visually similar to the original input.